Do you want to find success with email marketing?

 You’ve undoubtedly noticed more aggressive ways that websites might ask for your email address as well.
 Pop-up lightboxes, forms that slide in from the bottom or side of the screen, and end-of-article offers are some of the options that will greatly increase the number of website visitors that become email subscribers.
 While many people say they find these methods annoying, even more folks routinely sign up for mailing lists via this sort of interface.
 You’ll have to decide what’s right for you.
-The best way to add these more advanced (and more effective) optin boxes is a service called OptinMonster which lets you create these sorts of features and integrate them with your website on WordPress, Squarespace, or other systems.
-OptinMonster lets you create the forms and define their behavior (popup, slide in, static form, etc) and it integrates with ConvertKit and other major email providers as well.
+I’ve found the best way to add these more advanced (and more effective) optin boxes is a service called Bloom which lets you create these sorts of features and integrate them with your website.
+Bloom lets you create the forms and define their behavior (popup, slide in, static form, etc) and it integrates with ConvertKit and other major email providers as well.

 Single vs. Double Opt-In

 One topic of debate is whether your email list should be single or double opt-in.
 With a single opt-in form, someone is on your email list as soon as they enter an address and submit the form.
 With double opt-in, they’re not on your list until they click a link in a confirmation email message.
 Despite a common internet myth, double opt-in is not a legal requirement.